 Twenty-one dead animals, including cats, found stacked in a South Bend, Ind. alley; police investigating

-BETHESDA, MD – Alley Cat Allies, the only national advocacy organization dedicated to the protection and humane treatment of cats, today announced a $750 reward for information leading to the arrest of the person or persons responsible for the deaths of 21 animals found stacked in an alley in South Bend, Ind.
+BETHESDA, MD –Alley Cat Allies, the only national advocacy organization dedicated to the protection and humane treatment of cats, today announced a $750 reward for information leading to the arrest and conviction of the person or persons responsible for the deaths of 21 animals found stacked in an alley in South Bend, Ind.

 The animals—which include cats, squirrels, rabbits, and an opossum—were found last week after heavy snowfall thawed.
 Preliminary investigation by local authorities indicates the animals had been trapped in box traps before being killed and left in the alley.
 To date, no one has come forward with information.
 Alley Cat Allies hopes the reward will elicit individuals to speak to police or call the hotline.